 1. They Are Present In The Moment

 The most calming people excel at living in the moment, and being fully present with whoever they're talking to.
-"They do not have their head in their device or in other thoughts," sex and intimacy coach Xanet Pailet tells Bustle.
+"They do not have their head in their device or in other thoughts," intimacy coach Xanet Pailet tells Bustle.
 Instead, they make eye contact, "which immediately brings our defenses down.
 When someone makes eye contact with us, we feel that we are being seen, because they are really paying attention to us."
 It may seem like such a simple thing, but it's a trick we can all adopt to put others at ease.

 2. They Respect Your Personal Space